For Singles Only

-For Singles Only is a 1968 American comedy film directed by Arthur Dreifuss and starring John Saxon, Mary Ann Mobley, Lana Wood, Peter Mark Richman and Ann Elder.
+For Singles Only is a 1968 American comedy drama film directed by Arthur Dreifuss and starring John Saxon, Mary Ann Mobley (in her last theatrical feature), Lana Wood, Mark Richman and special guest star Milton Berle.

 Plot

-Close friends Anne Carr (Mary Ann Mobley) and Helen Todd (Lana Wood) move into a singles complex where every tenant must be unmarried and under 30.
+Close friends Anne Carr and Helen Todd move into a singles complex where every tenant must be unmarried and under 30.

-A couple of neighbors make a wager with bachelor playboy Bret Hendley (John Saxon) that he can't seduce Anne successfully.
+Jim Allen and Bob Merrick, neighbors of bachelor playboy Bret Hendley, make a wager with him that he can't seduce Anne successfully.
 Bret is too much a gentleman to accept, but when Anne learns the money would pay for Bret's college education, she willingly goes along with a romance.

-Mr. Parker (Milton Berle), the building's manager, throws an engagement party for Bret and Anne, then proceeds to evict them from the premises.
-While they work through their issues, Helen endures a traumatic experience, making her consider giving up men for good.
+Mr. Parker, the building's manager, throws an engagement party for Bret and Anne, then proceeds to evict them from the premises.
+While they work through their issues, Helen, having endured a traumatic romance with married womanizer Gerald Pryor, goes to the waterfront intending to commit suicide, but is assaulted there by a gang of hoodlums, making her consider giving up men for good.